 The NWDAF can retrieve and collect UE location information and then provide some valuable analytics to NWDAF consumers, e.g. UE mobility analytics, QoS Sustainability Analytics as defined in TS 23.288.
 However, the UE location information that NWDAF can obtain is only TA/cell granularity in R17.

-In some use cases (e.g., see S2-2104425 such as population flow statistics data, inference of taste, and recommendation based on visited places), the finer granularity location information than TA or cell level is required to fulfil the business needs.
-In addition, some other necessary information besides the location may be needed to enable/improve the NWDAF analysis.

-Actually, the horizontal accuracy and the vertical accuracy of the existing location service can reach a granularity level finer than TA and cell level.
+The horizontal accuracy and the vertical accuracy of the existing location service can reach a granularity level finer than TA and cell level.
 Meanwhile, some extra information (e.g. speed, heading) can also be provided by the location service.
 But whether these LCS related information are beneficial and sufficient to NWDAF is not clear, and how can NWDAF obtain these LCS related information?
 Therefore, a KI to study how NWDAF benefits from location service is required.